Streamline Your Payment Processing

 • Multiple payment methods – You can pay with debit cards, credit cards, digital wallets, ACH direct debit, and other options.

 • Fraud detection – The system uses smart tools to help block chargebacks and stop fake transactions.
+Transaction authorisation is a critical step in verifying and approving payments.

 How Payment Gateways Work

 1. Customer Checkout: A buyer goes to your online store or payment page.
 They type in their payment information to pay for what they want.
+This starts the transaction process, which includes several secure steps from payment initiation to settlement.

 3. Authorization Request: The payment processor talks to the customer’s bank.
-It asks the bank if there is enough money.
+It asks the customer’s bank if there is enough money.

 5. Funds Transfer: If the bank says yes, the money goes from the customer’s bank account to your merchant account.